 1) When to go

 The climate of Hunan is generally subtropical.
-The winter months are cold with an average between 4°C-7°C. The monsoon period is from April to June and July and August are hot and wet too.
-The best period is October-November when the temperature is good and the rains lighter.
-I visited Hunan in October.
-The sky was often cloudy, but I only bumped into short showers.
+The winter months are cold, with an average between 4°C-7°C. The monsoon period is from April to June and July and August are hot and wet too.
+The best period is October-November when the temperature is proper and the rains lighter.
+We visited Hunan in October.
+The sky was often cloudy, but we only bumped into short showers.

 2) How to get there

 If you use the local transports, you can take a train to Jishou Railway Station in Hunan Province.
 Then take a bus to Wangcun, which is the original name of Furong Town.
 It takes approximately 1.5 hours.
 Check the schedule and fares for a train ride on Trip.com.

 If you are coming from Zhangjiajie or Fenghuang, take a local bus from their central Bus station to Jishou.
 The bus from Zhangjiajie runs several times a day from 9 am to 5 pm (55 YC, 23 hours ride), whereas from Fenghuang you have to take the bus to Jishou (25 YC, 1-hour ride).
 Probably you’ll find a coach to Furong town as well, therefore, check once you are there because it often happens that the schedules and stops suddenly change.

 We suggest checking on Trip.com, an excellent tool where you can find great deals for China and Asia.